Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 3. Set a target list for each birding trip

-Say you’re planning to go at daybreak to a famous birding spot by the lake.
+Say you’re planning to go at daybreak to a famous birding spot by a lake.
 Beforehand, learn about birds in that area that live or feed on fish.
 From there, pick 3-4 species that catch your eye.

 Read in-depth about their habits, their appearance, and their calls.
 Use these bird tips to customize your plans and route, increasing the likelihood of seeing them.
+This will help you focus on expanding your list, if that is your goal.

 woman writing into a journal